SashG91/brew-that/README.md

 ## Deployment

 ## Requirements
-You must have a Google spreasheet named Brew That with a tab called sales with the following columns.
+You must have a Google spreadsheet named Brew That with a tab called sales with the following columns.
 <img width="852" alt="image" src="https://user-images.githubusercontent.com/97494070/174422602-3d829b79-1bc9-4c67-8036-d5cbe7a3ff77.png">